DSCL-HAN/Learning-based-MPC/README.md

 [MuJoCo](https://github.com/deepmind/mujoco) and [DeepMind Control Suite](https://github.com/deepmind/dm_control) are licensed under the Apache 2.0 license.
 We thank the [DrQv2](https://github.com/facebookresearch/drqv2) authors for their implementation of DMControl wrappers.

 ## Contact
- - If you have questions or suggestions, please reach out via email: hansy@jbnu.ac.kr
+ - If you have questions or suggestions, please reach out via email [hansy@jbnu.ac.kr](hansy@jbnu.ac.kr).